Top 5 Best Ideas for Charity Fundraising: How to Raise Money for Your Local Charity and Increase Donations and Fundraise

-How to Raise Money For a Local Charity
+How to Raise Money and Ask Donations For a Local Charity

-Raising money and funds for local charities is becoming more and more popular as people see the results in their local community.
-Larger national and international charities often raise funds by taking out expensive magazine and television adverts but local grass roots charities do not have the funds to be able to promote themselves on such a large scale.
+Raising money, donations and funds for local charities are becoming more and more popular as people see the results in their local community.
+Larger national and international charities often raise funds by taking out expensive magazine and television adverts, but local grassroots charities do not have the funds to promote themselves on such a large scale.

 Getting together with friends and other supporters of the charity will often help to boost the charity’s funds and can potentially raise a lot of money.

 Coming up with new ideas and organizing events can, however, be very hard work and take up a lot of your time.
 I thought I would share with you some of my tried and tested fundraising ideas which I have often used to help local charities.
 Here are my five best top tips on how you can raise money for your local charity:

 - Open Day